natalieagus/50005/docs/Labs/07-Lab7-Encryption.md

 Note that the length of `data_bytes` can be arbitrarily long because it will be <span style="color:#f77729;"><b>hashed</b></span> automatically (third argument of `sign`) before encrypted with the private key.
 The <span style="color:#f77729;"><b>output</b></span> length of `SHA-256` is 32 bytes only (256 bits) which when added with the padding, will still be less than 128 bytes.

 We also use a <span style="color:#f77729;"><b>different</b></span> padding scheme for the signature (`PSS`) and not `OAEP` because of the _nature_ of the padding.
 You may read more about it [here](https://www.cryptosys.net/pki/manpki/pki_rsaschemes.html) or in any other online source materials but it is our of our syllabus.

+### Salting in Hashing

+{:.info}
+A salt is a random value added to the input (e.g., a password) before hashing.

+It ensures that the same input will produce **different** hash outputs.
+This prevents attackers from using precomputed hash tables (rainbow tables) to reverse-engineer the hashed values.

+Characteristics of Salt:
+* **Uniqueness**: Each input (e.g., each password) should have a unique salt to prevent identical inputs from producing the same hash.
+* **Randomness**: The salt should be randomly generated to ensure unpredictability.
+* Non-**Secret**: The salt does <span class="orange-bold">not</span> need to be kept secret.
+It is typically stored **alongside** the hash in a database.
+From Lab 3 (TOCTOU), you have seen how salt is kept alongside the hashed password in `/etc/shadow` file.

 ## Creating a Digest